 Zurich is a co-principal partner to the Melbourne Football Club.

-Each year the Melbourne Football Club hosts the ‘Big Freeze at the G’.
+Each year the Melbourne Football Club & Collingwood Football Club host the annual ‘Big Freeze at the G’.

 Motor Neurone Disease (MND) is the name given to a group of diseases in which the nerve cells (neurones) controlling the muscles that enable us to move around, speak, swallow and breathe fail to work normally and eventually die.
 With no nerves to activate them the muscles gradually weaken and waste.

 Thanks to the fierce determination of Essendon legend and former Melbourne Coach Neale Daniher (himself a MND sufferer), this event has raised millions to help find a cure for this insidious disease.